Skip to main content

 print("Notebook engine access URI: ", access_uri)

-You can modify an existing engine with the update method.
-The engine is only updatable when paused.
+You can modify an existing engine with the update_notebook_engine method.
+The engine must be paused before updating.

 import h2o_engine_manager